 MAS Technology: There are a variety of technologies available that may increase spectral efficiency.
 A technology known as "smart antennas," but more accurately "Multi-Antenna Signal Processing" ("MAS"), uses an array of antennas and enormous processing power at each base station site to concentrate the transmitted signal directly to the user handset antenna and perform the ask and listen process in a similarly concentrated matter.
 Further, MAS technology avoids transmitting energy to other receivers in the same cell and avoids listening to other handsets in that cell.
 As a result, it is possible to use the same radio channel (that is, the same frequency and time slot) several times more efficiently within the cell than current technologies.
 Using MAS, it is no longer necessary to avoid using radio channels and the adjacent cells.
-The net result in this example may be a 21 times increase in the capacity of the spectrum2.
+The net result in this example may be a 21 times increase in the capacity of the spectrum4.
 Alternatively, cellular operators have configured their network and technology to deal with this by using smaller cells in densely populated areas, thus increasing spectral efficiency but at the cost of additional sites.
-The MAS technology described above is commercially available and has been used in hundreds of thousands of base stations serving and in 20 countries for over 10 years.3
+The MAS technology described above is commercially available and has been used in hundreds of thousands of base stations serving and in 20 countries for over 10 years.5

 Dynamic Spectrum Access (DSA): DSA technologies currently being developed and tested by the Defense Advanced Research Projects Agency ("DARPA") and several commercial firms offer the potential for opportunistic, non-interfering use of underutilized spectrum capacity, as well as more intensive spectrum re-use, especially when combined with MAS technology.
-While the utility of these new, potentially more spectrum-efficient technologies are by no means restricted to either unlicensed or licensed bands, it is possible that like Wi-Fi technologies, their development could be accelerated and diversified by providing additional unlicensed and licensed spectrum access.
-This would be particularly the case to the extent that promising new technologies may not operate well in the current unlicensed bands heavily populated by contention-based Wi-Fi radios and/or 'dumb' consumer appliances (e.g., cordless phones, microwave ovens).
-Identifying spectrum for such uses, however, must be weighed against the need for additional licensed spectrum and considered on a case-by case basis as to the appropriateness of a specific band for licensed or unlicensed use.
+While the utility of these new, potentially more spectrum-efficient technologies are by no means restricted to either unlicensed or licensed users, it is possible that like Wi-Fi technologies, their development could be accelerated and diversified by providing additional spectrum access to unlicensed users.
+This would be particularly the case to the extent that promising new technologies may not operate well in the current frequency bands where some unlicensed uses operate since these are heavily populated by contention-based Wi-Fi radios and/or 'dumb' consumer appliances (e.g., cordless phones, microwave ovens).
+Identifying spectrum for such uses, however, must be weighed against the need for additional spectrum for licensed operation and considered on a case-by case basis as to the appropriateness of a specific band for licensed or unlicensed use.